All Episodes

 Just like all economists agreed with him on the first stimulus.

-So whoever is careless with small things, you can trust that they're lying to you on the big stuff as uh as well.
+So whoever is careless with small things, you can trust that they're lying through you on the big stuff as well.

-I have brief time out when we come back, we'll get into this business of how Lawrence Summers actually steered the regime into this gotta do this, or we're gonna have a double dip recession bit right after this.
+We'll get into this business of how Lawrence Summers actually steered the regime into this, got to do this, or we're going to have a double-dip recession bit right after this.

 Don't go away.